DavidAlmasan/guitarbuddy/README.md

 Hopefully have Android integration by 2018

+#DONE
+1) Python 2 script that listens to your playing through the microphone and logs INDIVIDUAL GUITAR NOTES.
+No guitar chords as of yet.
+2) Python 3 script that loads takes a list of guitar notes, and creates a WAV file of the note progression
 #TODO
+1) Python 3 script that takes a recording of multiple iterations of the same chord and splits the audio file into WAV files that each contain one strumming of the chord
+2) Transition from Python 2 to Python 3 *
+3) Create a neural network that recognises guitar chords instead of relying on Fourier Transform
+* This step is optional as we wish to move to neural networks ( 3) ) as means of ID
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.